ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: : A Claim-Centric Dataset for Scientific Progress in NLP

 \subsubsection{What is a Scientific Claim?}

 In this work, we define a \textit{scientific claim} as a \textit{central, empirically testable assertion about methods, data, or phenomena that a paper advances as part of its contribution}.
-This definition aligns with established views of scientific progress as the proposal and evaluation of testable assertions~\citep{popper1959logic, kuhn1970structure, lakatos2014falsification} and with the scientific discourse in NLP~\citep{swales2014genre}.
-We treat claims as \textit{paper-level scientific commitments} that are central to the authors' argument.
-We distinguish between a scientific claim as an abstract proposition and its textual realizations in a paper.
+This definition aligns with established views of scientific progress as the proposal and evaluation of testable assertions~\citep{popper1959logic, kuhn1970structure, lakatos2014falsification, swales2014genre}.
+We distinguish abstract claims from their textual realizations.
 A \textit{claim text} refers to a statement that expresses a claim; the same claim may be stated multiple times and in different linguistic forms across sections.
-In \dataset{}, such realizations are manually normalized into a single canonical claim representation, which serves as the unit of annotation and analysis.
+In \dataset{}, multiple realizations are normalized into a canonical claim representation, which serves as the unit of annotation and analysis.